 When practicing Aikido and other martial arts, footwork is paramount.

 With good footwork we move into beneficial positions that lead us to success.
 This is another one of the best life lessons Aikido teaches.

 We must live in the now, in the present moment, while being mindful of how our position in the present moment affects our future selves.

-- Our successes are partly thanks to our friends and family
+8, Our successes are largely thanks to our friends and family

 In Aikido, the people you train with are the ones who help you to grow strong and to become successful.
 We need a good sensei and good training partners if we are to grow strong.
 And it is the same in life.